burtcorp/tina/README.md

 good idea to run it under `screen` or `tmux`, and on a machine that is constantly connected, e.g. an EC2 instance.

+## Notes

+* The estimated cost does not include the cost for the restore requests or the temporary storage on S3.
+* The estimated cost is based on the assumption that no other restores are running in parallel, since that would incur a higher peak restore rate and consequently a higher cost.
+* The parameter for specifying the number of days to keep objects on S3 is passed directly to the restore request.
+This means that objects restored in one of the first chunks may expire sooner from S3 than objects restored in one of the last chunks.

 ## Future improvements

 * Speed up initial object listing by parallelizing requests